 The latest addition is the AUTOart Lexus LFA Nurburgring.
-Already owning the standard edition, the latest variant on this Lexus supercar was a must add.
+Already owning the standard edition, the latest variant on this Lexus supercar was a must-add.
 What is new at first glance are the honeycomb style wheels, fixed rear carbon fibre wing, and front spoiler and aerodynamic splitters.
-There are also four colours choices offered by Lexus; black, white, orange, and matt black.
-I went with the matt black for two reasons it is $20,000 option from Lexus and it provides the sinister look I want for a car pushing the performance limits.
+There are also four colour choices offered by Lexus; black, white, orange, and matt black.
+I went with the matt black for two reasons it is a $20,000 option from Lexus and it provides the sinister look I want for a car pushing the performance limits.

 The wheels are nicely executed and seem to scale.
 They are painted in a black chrome-like finish.
 Not my favourite choice of wheel design, I just don’t feel they work well with the lines of LFA.
 Mated with a detailed caliper inscribed with the Lexus logo and large rotor all work well together to add to the realism of the model.
 One thing I like to mention is all the photos I’ve seen of the LFA Nurburgring car feature yellow calipers.
 I do wish AUTOart would have gone in this direction, as the yellow would have contrasted nicely with the matt black exterior.

 The interior is nicely finished as well.
-The flashiness of the standard LFA is gone and replaced with an all black interior with updated racing seats.
-Carbon fibre bits are still present thought the interior and door panels.
+The flashiness of the standard LFA is gone and replaced with an all-black interior with updated racing seats.
+Carbon fibre bits are still present though, this is most evident within the interiors door panels.
 Access to the rear storage is provided through the rear glass that features two gas-struts.